Information loss under coarse-graining: a geometric approach

-where $ds^2= g_{\mu\nu}\delta \theta^\mu \delta \theta^\nu$ defines the distinguishability of models that differ by $\delta \vec{\theta}$ from data $\{x\}$.
 Our work builds on previous studies showing that in models from systems biology and elsewhere this metric has a characteristic \textit{sloppy} distribution, with eigenvalues spanning many orders of magnitude~\cite{marksloppy, markreview}.
 It was recently shown that renormalizable models become sloppy, but only after their data, $\{x\}$ is coarsened~\cite{ben}, by decimation in the Ising model and blurring in time for diffusion.
 While that paper was mostly numerical, we found that (1) `relevant' directions of the FIM do not grow, but instead are almost unaffected by coarsening and (2) irrelevant directions contract at a rate given by their RG exponent.

 In this letter, we address this question analytically and develop a covariant formalism to describe the flow of the model manifold.
 Past studies have considered the connection of the RG to geometry \cite{lassig1990geometry,o1993geometry, dolan1994geometrical}, but not to information theory.
 Here we use the RG to calculate the flow of the model manifold as the observation scale changes, and connect it to the distinguishability of parameters.
 We show that as coarse-graining proceeds relevant directions are exactly maintained while irrelevant directions contract.
 Our results quantify the irreversibility of RG transformations: models which differ only in irrelevant directions rapidly become indistinguishable as the observation scale increases.
-Our results also clarify that information about relevant directions are contained in large scale observables, since these directions do not contract as the observation scale increases.
-We first describe our formalism, apply it to the diffusion equation and then to coarse graining classical statistical systems \footnote{We are not consider quantum systems where probabilistic interpretations are less clear \cite{vijay, beny2015information} } described by a free energy.
+Our results also clarify that information about relevant directions is contained in large scale observables, since these directions do not contract as the observation scale increases.
+This striking feature, that relevant directions are preserved in the space of predictions, is distinct from the usual way the RG is thought about, where relevant directions grow in parameter space under coarse-graining.